auliaarifin/gns3-network-labs/Static-Routing-with-VRRP-Redundancy-on-MikroTik/README.md

 - **R1** and **R2** act as redundant gateways using VRRP.
 - **R3** represents an internal or remote network.
-- **Alpine Lnux** are simulated with docker alpine or MikroTik DHCP clients.
+- **Alpine Linux** are simulated with docker alpine for MikroTik DHCP clients.

 ## Devices Used
 - 3x MikroTik RouterOS VMs